okta/okta-vue/README.md

 ### Show Login and Logout Buttons

 In the relevant location in your application, you will want to provide `Login` and `Logout` buttons for the user.
 You can show/hide the correct button by using the injected reactive [authState][] property.

-For example:
+Example for Options API:
 ```typescript
 // src/App.vue